commercetools/sphere-order-export/README.md

   --timeout                 Set timeout for requests                                                       [default: 60000] --exportCSVAsStream       Exports CSV as stream (to use for performance reasons)                         [default: false]
 ```
+Default value for a `fetchHours` parameter is a time offset of 48 hours.
+Parameters `createdFrom` or `createdTo` formatted as a UTC date and time in [ISO 8601 format](https://dev.commercetools.com/http-api-types.html#datetime) can help you to export orders in a specified time range.

 ### SFTP
 Exported orders (XML or CSV) can be automatically uploaded to an SFTP server.